 The real trick to gun ownership is not endlessly considering your options but buying it before you need it.
 After you need it – it may be too late.

 p.p.s.- One of the best ways I know to get prepared is by joining The Resilient Life.

 It’s an online coalition of like-minded folks who are working to increase their self-reliance.

-As members, you’ll have access to tons of survival challenges and preparedness badge requirements to help motivate and improved self-reliance.
+As members, you’ll have access to tons of survival challenges and preparedness badge requirements to help motivate and increase your self-reliance.
 It also tracks your resiliency progress through something called the “Readiness Score.”

 "Just in Case" JackCo-Founder of TheResilientLife.com and SkilledSurvival.com.
 Creates content, helps members, and is the visionary behind The Resilient Life’s way of living.
 Husband, father, mechanical engineer, survivalist, and prepper.